Delivering Educational Excellence

 In the senior sewing classes girls were instructed to make a practice of darning their own stockings.

 Boys attend the Manual Arts Centre at Subiaco.

 (taken from West Leederville Primary School 1898-1988 Remembering the Days…)

 The Great Depression

 In 1930 the Great Depression began with many people jobless.
-For the school children bullseyes in the seats of trousers were normal.
-Shoes were always twice soled and toe and heel caps fitted to stop wear.
-Many came to school shoeless, their bright pink feet in the bleak winter weather an example of the hared times.
+Many school children came to school shoeless, their bright pink feet in the bleak winter weather an example of the hard times.
 Although for some boys the wearing of shoes other than in the coldest and wettest months was just not on anyway and class distinction was very much on the side of the shoeless!